Read on to learn about Central Highlands Regional Council’s sister city relationships with Ichinoseki City in Japan and Altona in Canada.

 Each year students and parents from the Central Highlands participate in an exchange program with peers in Ichinoseki.

 Through this program, students and parents share customs, culture and languages and form life-long friendships.
+The Exchange program is only open to High School students who reside in Blackwater, Bluff, Dingo and Duaringa.

 For more information on how to become involved call 1300 242 686.